DrenTey/DrenTey/README.md

 - 👋 Hi, I’m @DrenTey
-- 👀 I’m interested in Lingustics (ancient and modern), translations,
+- 👀 I’m interested in Lingustics (ancient and modern), translations, webdesigning, coding.
 - 🌱 I’m currently learning  JavaScript
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : you can write to me in English, Italian or Polish.
 - 😄 Pronouns: he/him